How to Apply

 Students often want to know their chances of being admitted and awarded aid.
 Applications that are complete by the deadline are considered first for admission and financial aid.
 Applications that become complete after the deadline will be considered for admission and any aid that may still be available.
 Each file is read carefully, and the admissions committee is looking for students who are academically well-prepared to pursue graduate study and whose research interests most closely match those of our faculty.
 It is very important that students identify an area of specialization or concentration within the degree.

-Applications are encouraged from students whose undergraduate record reflects an overall grade point average of 3.3 or higher from a school comparable to Rensselaer and are strongly encouraged from those who already possess a master's degree and wish to pursue the PhD.
-The average GPA for the Fall 2015 admitted applicants was 3.63 and the average GRE scores were 153 verbal, 165 quantitative and 3.5 analytical.
-The average TOEFL score was 110 (computer based) and is well above 89, which is the Institute's minimum requirement.
+Applications are encouraged from students whose undergraduate record reflects an overall grade point average of 3.3 or higher from a school comparable to RPI and are strongly encouraged from those who already possess a master's degree and wish to pursue the PhD.

 All students will be notified via email when an admissions decision has been made.

 If a student elects not to accept admission (either with or without aid) the first time it is offered, there is no guarantee that admission and/or aid will be awarded in a future semester.
-Typically we do not defer admission with aid decisions to a future semester except in rare cases.
-Applicants who wish to defer to a future semester must contact the Admissions office directly.
-They will be expected to re-apply and may need to supply additional documentation.
+Typically, we do not defer admission with aid to a future semester except in rare cases.
+Applicants who wish to defer to a future semester must contact Graduate Admissions via email directly.
+Applicants may be expected to re-apply and supply additional documentation.

 Financial Aid

-Financial aid is available in the form of Teaching Assistantships (TA), Research Assistantships (RA) and Graduate Fellowships.
+Financial aid for doctoral students is available in the form of teaching assistantships (TA), research assistantships (RA) and graduate fellowships.
 These are awarded to top applicants who are interested in pursuing the PhD degree and are a good match with our research and our faculty.
-It should be noted that preference on aid is given to those who are seeking the PhD.
-The largest number of aid is awarded to those starting in the fall semester, but TA and RA awards may also be made in the spring as they become available.
-It is also important to note that financial aid is given only to full-time students and is based on previous academic performance, not on needs.
+The largest number of financial aid awards are made to those starting in the fall semester, but TA and RA awards may also be made in the spring as they become available.
+It is important to note that financial aid is given only to full-time students and is based on previous academic performance, not on need.
 Students must have a minimum 3.3 GPA to be eligible for TA consideration.
 Almost all ECSE PhD students in good standing receive financial support (stipend and tuition) throughout their doctoral study.

-The amount of the financial aid can vary depending on the type of award, but all are full awards.
-TA's are awarded on an academic year basis and include a minimum stipend of $23,500 and full tuition.
-RA's may be awarded on a calendar year basis (academic year plus summer) and include a minimum stipend of $23,500 and full tuition.
-TA's and RA's are expected to work up to 20 hours per week.
-The stipends for Fellowship winners can vary widely depending on the fellowship but are usually at least $30,000 for the year with full tuition, plus all fees.
+The amount of financial aid for PhD students can vary depending on the type of award, but all are full awards.
+TAs and RAs are awarded on an academic year basis and include a stipend and full tuition for fall and spring.
+TAs and RAs are expected to work up to 20 hours per week.
+The stipends for fellowship winners can vary widely depending on the fellowship but usually include a stipend and full tuition.

 Students who enroll without aid may apply for support in future semesters but should be aware that funding opportunities are extremely limited and in no way guaranteed.
 They should plan to finance their entire education on their own.
 International students who are admitted without aid must provide official bank documents showing they have enough funds to support their educational expenses (tuition, books, fees and personal living expenses) before an I-20 can be issued.

 There is no final deadline date for notification of aid awards.
-Rensselaer and the ECSE department abide by the April 15 deadline for a response by the student on all first round aid awards.
-Awards made after that will have a deadline response date set by the department.
+RPI and the ECSE department abide by the April 15 deadline for a response by the student on all first-round aid awards for fall admission.
+Awards made after April 15 will have a deadline response date set by the department.

 Graduate Admissions FAQs